Dryland farming: Crops

 The choice of crop is influenced by the timing of the predominant rainfall in relation to the seasons.
 For example, winter wheat is more suited to regions with higher winter rainfall while areas with summer wet seasons may be more suited to summer growing crops such as sorghum, sunflowers or cotton.
 Dry farmed crops may include grapes, tomatoes, pumpkins, beans, and other summer crops.
+In arid regions, CAM plants like agaves are also grown without irrigation.

 Dryland grain crops include wheat, corn, millet, rye, and other grasses that produce grains.
 These crops grow using the winter water stored in the soil, rather than depending on rainfall during the growing season.

 Successful dryland farming is possible with as little as 9 in of precipitation a year; higher rainfall increases the variety of crops.

 Other considerations

 Capturing and conservation of moisture

 In regions such as Eastern Washington, the average annual precipitation available to a dryland farm may be as little as 8.5 in.
 In the Horse Heaven Hills in central Washington, wheat farming has been productive purportedly on an average annual rainfall approaching 6 inches.
 Consequently, moisture must be captured until the crop can utilize it.
 Techniques include summer fallow rotation (in which one crop is grown on two seasons' precipitation, leaving standing stubble and crop residue to trap snow), and preventing runoff by terracing fields.
 "Terracing" is also practiced by farmers on a smaller scale by laying out the direction of furrows to slow water runoff downhill, usually by plowing along either contours or keylines.
 Moisture can be conserved by eliminating weeds and leaving crop residue to shade the soil.